 COMMON BRAND NAME(S): Humulin R, Novolin R

-Even with diabetes, you can lead an active and healthy life if you eat a balanced diet, exercise regularly, and take your insulin as directed.
+USES: Insulin regular is used with a proper diet and exercise program to control high blood sugar in people with diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

-Inject this medication under the skin within 30-60 minutes before eating a meal or immediately after the meal as directed by your doctor.
-Because this insulin is fast-acting, not eating immediately after a dose of this insulin may lead to low blood sugar (hypoglycemia).
-After pulling out the needle, apply gentle pressure on the injection site.
-Do not rub the area.
+Inject this medication under the skin as directed by your doctor, usually 30 minutes before meals.
+Because this insulin is fast-acting, not eating right after a dose of this insulin may lead to low blood sugar (hypoglycemia).

 This product may be mixed only with certain other insulin products such as NPH insulin.
-Always draw this insulin into the syringe first, then follow with the longer-acting insulin.
-Consult your pharmacist about which products may be mixed and the proper method for mixing insulin.
+Always draw the insulin regular into the syringe first, then follow with the longer-acting insulin.
 Never inject a mixture of different insulins into a vein.
-Do not mix insulins if you are using an insulin pump.
+Consult your health care professional about which products may be mixed, the proper method for mixing insulin, and the proper way to inject mixtures of insulin.